Traditional or infrared heating: which to choose?

 Today’s technological developments mean there are many solutions available to meet the same need.
 When these choices deal with issues related to the environment and energy, an informed choice needs to be made.
 We are increasingly sensitive to the issue of climate change and the need to act, starting small, to improve the energy efficiency of our lives.
 A first step in making our contribution is to make choices that improve the use of energy for heating homes, workplaces or recreation spaces.
 Furthermore, the cost of fossil fuels, the primary source of traditional heating, is constantly increasing, causing an increase in total heating costs.

 Traditional heating is present in homes, offices and commercial activities.
-Traditional heating systems are composed of classic wall-mounted radiators of various shapes and materials, which are in turn connected to a boiler by copper pipes.
+This heating systems are composed of classic wall-mounted radiators of various shapes and materials, which are in turn connected to a boiler by copper pipes.

 By its nature, the cost of traditional heating is closely linked to the market price of fossil energy sources (e.g. gas).
 Precisely to counter the fluctuation in price of the main energy source of traditional heating, and to reduce its environmental impact, from September 2015 the EU has forced companies to produce and market only condensing boilers.
 These boilers recover part of the heat emitted during combustion.
 Good progress has also been made in radiator development.
 The radiator is the final element that transfers heat to the environment to be heated.
 Today, radiators are made of cast iron, steel, and aluminum, and are increasingly efficient.